 - Academic achievements and recent publications which must be documented in the curriculum vitae and a list of publications.

 - A convincing and well-planned research/ working project.

-We expect results for the October deadline at the end of January.
+We expect results for the January 2023 deadline by the end of May.
 Please note that no reasons for decisions will be given.

-The portal closes on May 15, 2018 at 11:59pm Central European Time (5:59pm EST, 4:59pm CST, 3:59pm MST, 2:59pm PST) on the deadline date; as the electronic application system shuts down automatically, applicants are advised to start the online application at least one week before the closing date.
+The portal closes at 11:59pm Central European Time (5:59pm EST, 4:59pm CST, 3:59pm MST, 2:59pm PST) on the deadline date; as the electronic application system shuts down automatically, applicants are advised to start the online application at least one week before the closing date.